pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 ### Referencing local variables: %local

-The nasm preprocessor can also relieve us from the burden to manage local variables addresses and the frame size.
+The nasm preprocessor can also relieve us of the burden of managing local variables' addresses and the frame size.

 We can declare local variables using the %local directive in the same way we used the %arg directive.
 Before a call to %local, the context-local macro %$localsize has to be defined as a numeric constant. %local will add the summed size of the local parameters to %$localsize.